rsharanesh-iitm/Tech-Stuff/System_Processors/Android vs ios.md

 ***Conclusion***

 To conclude on the discussion I will summarise the important points from the above discussion.
 One of the main important thing followed by apple was to make the wider pipeline with a lower clock speed and so as to increse the IPC(Instruction per cycle).
 All others followed the way of increasing the number of cores.
-But Apple went on increasing t's IPC with lesser number of cores, but parallely increasing the number of threads per core.
+But Apple went on increasing it's IPC with lesser number of cores, but parallely increasing the number of threads per core.

 To combat the effect of latency, apple introduced large cache memory and so there is a more efficient way of processing.
 While coming to the battery performance, it follows the "Race to shutdown" methodology wherein the cores are powered on for small time of time, the task is done faster and as soon as the task is done the performance cores are shutdown.